1st PUC History Chapter 4

 Question 19.

-Who was the greatest physician of the Ancient Roman Empire?
+Who was the greatest physician of Ancient Roman Empire?

 Answer: